 - Spams others.
 Do not share irrelevant or inappropriate advertising, promotional, or solicitation content.

-- Share your password, let anyone access your account, or do anything that might put your account at risk.
+- Share your password, let anyone besides yourself access your account, or do anything that might put your account at risk.

 - Attempt to access any other user's account.